daparkes/ims/README.md

 ## Running the tests

-Explain how to run the automated tests for this system.
-Break down into which tests and what they do

-The unit and integration tests written for the applican can either be run manually in Eclipse (by right-clicking on them and selecting Run As -> JUnit Test or by opening them and pressing Ctrl+F11) or automatically, for example by deploying to a Jenkins server that builds the project periodically using Maven.
+The unit and integration tests written for the application can either be run manually in Eclipse (by right-clicking on them and selecting Run As -> JUnit Test or by opening them and pressing Ctrl+F11) or automatically, for example by deploying to a Jenkins server that builds the project periodically using Maven.
 Other steps can be built into this pipeline, such as scripting deployment to an artifact repository like Nexus after building.